 “It’s not as crude and simple as lives on the one hand and money on the other, it’s human welfare on both sides of this balance sheet,” he said at the event.

-Professor Miles argued the different kinds of costs associated with coronavirus, such as a significant rise in unemployment, and Brexit, such as new barriers to trading goods and services, were so different that there was not a lot of interaction between the them.
+Professor Miles argued the different kinds of costs associated with coronavirus, such as a significant rise in unemployment, and Brexit, such as new barriers to trading goods and services, were so different that there was not a lot of interaction between them.

 “These are additive factors and unlikely to interact with each other.”